Tennessee Nursing Colleges, Degrees & Licenses

 There is no application fee.

 APRNs must renew their license biennially and current national certification is a requirement.
 APRNs with certificates of fitness are required to complete two hours of continuing education related to prescribing controlled substances.
-There is a renewal fee of $110.
+There is a renewal fee.

 Licensing AuthorityEligibility & DetailsRenewal Requirements